Car Valuation Guide – How To Value Your Car

-It is important to realise with car value calculators offered by online car buying sites, that the valuation you receive is not a guaranteed car purchase price, but an indicative guide to the amount you will receive.
+It is important to realise with all car value calculators offered by online car buying sites, the valuation you receive is not a guaranteed car purchase price, but an indicative guide to the amount you will receive.
 That said, this valuation can quickly be turned into a ‘guaranteed quote’ after they have had a full assessment of the condition and service history of the car.
 Some will do this over the phone, while others require you to into the branch.

 However, every online car buyer bar none will need to perform a final inspection before handing over your money.
 On occasions, valuations may be highly unpredictable versus final prices paid – especially if your car has damage that is not disclosed at the time of the online valuation.